-- Is Fructose Bad for You?
+- Is Sugar Bad for You?
 A Summary of the Research more closely examines how insulin resistance contributes to major chronic illnesses such as diabetes type 2, cancer, high cholesterol, heart disease, fatty liver disease, gout, and obesity. (although the title is “Fructose,” the post is focused on insulin resistance.)

-- How to Diagnose, Prevent, and Treat Insulin Resistance provides valuable tips on how to determine if you are insulin resistant (including a downloadable pdf with medical tests that you can discuss with your health care provider), guidelines for how many carbs are safe to eat based on your health status, and tips for increasing insulin sensitivity.
+- How to Diagnose, Prevent, and Treat Insulin Resistance provides valuable tips on how to determine if you are insulin resistant (including a downloadable pdf with medical tests that you can discuss with your health care provider), guidelines for how many carbs are safe to eat based on your health status, and an infographic with tips for increasing insulin sensitivity.

 You may also want to take the Carbohydrate Sensitivity Quiz to get a sense of your personal level of carb sensitivity and if you are considering reducing your carbohydrate intake, the Carbohydrate Sensitivity Diet Options page lists several different approaches that you might take.